 Consider using a customer service scorecard template with predefined fields to ensure you do not leave anything behind.

-Customize the QA scorecard based on the goals of your customer support processes.
+Customize the scorecard based on the goals of your customer support processes.

 Additionally, organize the scorecard in an easy to understand and visually appealing layout so you can clearly feature the ratings.